syncfusion-content/xamarin-docs/Xamarin/SfCarousel/Linear-Arrangement.md

 {% endtabs %}

-W> It is important to include Xamarin.Android.Support.v17.Leanback library to use carousel linear mode.
+N> It is important to include Xamarin.Android.Support.v17.Leanback library to use carousel linear mode in Android platform.